optile/express-checkout/README.md

 <br/>
 <br/>

-To set get preset account loading to true or false:
+PRESETACCOUNTLOADING (when set to true) represents the state of waiting for the response to pre-setting an account.
+It can be set to `true` or `false` this way:
 ```javascript
 {
   type: "PRESETACCOUNTLOADING",